How to Protect Yourself When Riding a Bike

 Taking steps to protect yourself when biking is important because crashes between bikes and cars can result in serious injuries.
 It is not uncommon for a bicyclist to be hospitalized after being hit by a vehicle.
 If you were injured on a bike and have collected medical debts as a result, a Bucks County personal injury lawyer can help.

 Were you on a bicycle that was hit by a car in New Jersey or Pennsylvania?
 If so, you need an experienced lawyer working for you.
 The personal injury attorneys at Kardos, Rickles & Hand can help.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.